RaghupatiRaghav/Auto_Mouse_Movement/README.md

-# Escaping Office Vigilantism
+# Auto_Mouse_Movement

 ## About
-Many offices use Skype for intra-office Instant Messaging (IM).
-While a decent tool for communication, Skype updates employees' status - 'Available', 'Off Work', 'Be Right Back', 'Busy' subject to employees' activity.
-The most notorious of them though, are 'Inactive' and 'Away'.
-If the employee does not move his/her cursor or hit a key on the keyboard, the status is updated to 'Inactive' after a default time of 5 minutes before updating to 'Away' after a default time of 10 minutes.
-The top it all off, Skype also shows the time elapsed since last computer activity (for instance, '_Away-20 minutes_') This incapacitates the employee from taking breaks in the absence (or presence) of work because an overzealous manager is keeping a constant watch.
-If you can run the Python script in this repository on your system, it automatically moves the cursor randomly within 4 minutes.
-Of course, you can increase or decrease this time.
+The Python script in this repository automatically moves the cursor randomly within 4 minutes.
+You can increase or decrease the default time for cursor movement.

-Code is written in Python3 and uses [pyautogui](https://pyautogui.readthedocs.io/en/latest/) to achieve cursor movement automation.
-It also uses the [datetime](https://docs.python.org/3/library/datetime.html), [time](https://docs.python.org/3/library/time.html) and [random](https://docs.python.org/3/library/random.html) to time the automated cursor movement.
-After first movement, the code stops running until the next cursor move to save computing resources.
+Code is written in Python3 and uses [pyautogui module](https://pyautogui.readthedocs.io/en/latest/) to achieve cursor movement automation.
+It also uses [datetime](https://docs.python.org/3/library/datetime.html), [time](https://docs.python.org/3/library/time.html) and [random](https://docs.python.org/3/library/random.html) modules to time the automated cursor movement.
+After first movement, the code stops running until the next cursor move to save computational resources.
 This process is repeated till the time you want the code to run.

-## How To Use:
+## Getting Started:

 #### Downloading Script: